I Wandered Lonely as a Cloud is a poem by William Wordsworth. Below you can listen to a recording and read along with the text.

 Which is the bliss of solitude;

 And then my heart with pleasure fills,

 Read by Amanda Wills.

 Photo By Mama Lisa.

 This article was posted on Tuesday, August 21st, 2018 at 6:28 pm and is filed under Countries & Cultures, England, English, Languages, Mama Lisa, MP3's, MP3's of Poems, Poems, Poetry, Poets, Recordings, Recordings of Poems, William Wordsworth.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.